 Everything that is written in this book has been explored and applied to the author's own life, so he considers them to be tried and true pieces of advice.
 He prides his work on the fact that it has made him millions of dollars and saved him from years of wasted efforts.

-In this book, the author does a great job of making the reader feel as if he is talking directly to them.
-In this well-formatted and easy-to-follow book, the reader is offered advice that is commonly revisited throughout the years.
+In this exciting book, Tim does a great job of making the reader feel as if he is talking directly to them.
+In this well-formatted and easy-to-follow book, the reader is offered advice and success principles that are commonly revisited throughout the years.

 This book is written by the well-known Shark Tank star and Fubu Founder, Daymond John.
 He wrote this book to explain to readers why starting a business on a tight budget can actually be a great advantage for an entrepreneur.